Silas White: Early life and education

 White grew up in a literary household in Pender Harbour, British Columbia, where his parents Howard and Mary White operated Harbour Publishing, one of British Columbia's major book publishers.
 White worked at Harbour Publishing during his youth and co-authored Local Heroes, a history of the Western Hockey League while still in high school.
 He attended the University of British Columbia on a President's Scholarship, receiving a BA in 1999 and moved to Toronto, where he pursued his interest in indie rock music, writing songs and performing in venues around the city with his band Electric Fences.
 In August 2019 he released a retroactive album of Electric Fences recordings from 15 years prior, Retroact 2001-2004, with Vancouver indie label Kingfisher Bluez.
-He used to be married to Amanda Amaral, who is currently the chair of the SD46 School Board.
-They had two daughters together before they separated.
 White now lives in Gibsons, British Columbia with his daughters Simone (b.
 2007) and Eloise (b.
 2010).
 In 2011 he received a master's degree in public administration from the University of Victoria.

 Publishing

-In the early 2000s he took over the historic Canadian literary press, Nightwood Editions Ltd. (formerly blewointment, founded by bill bissett), and began publishing poetry and fiction by Canadian writers such as Renée Sarojini Saklikar, Elizabeth Bachinsky, Tim Bowling, Rita Wong, Philip Kevin Paul, Laisha Rosnau, Ray Hsu, Rob Winger, Sandy Pool, Joe Denham, Kayla Czaga, Doretta Lau, Raoul Fernandes, Danny Ramadan, Carol Rose GoldenEagle, Adele Barclay and jaye simpson.
+In the early 2000s he took over the historic Canadian literary press, Nightwood Editions Ltd. (formerly blewointment, founded by bill bissett), and began publishing poetry and fiction by Canadian writers such as Renée Sarojini Saklikar, Elizabeth Bachinsky, Tim Bowling, Rita Wong, Philip Kevin Paul, Laisha Rosnau, Ray Hsu, Rob Winger, Joseph A. Dandurand, Joe Denham, Kayla Czaga, Conor Kerr, Raoul Fernandes, Danny Ramadan, Carol Rose GoldenEagle, jaye simpson and Betty Baxter.
 Under his leadership Nightwood Editions became the flagship press for the generation of literary writers who emerged in Canada during the 2000s.
 White has also pursued an independent career as editor and author, serving as contributing editor of the Encyclopedia of British Columbia and editing both prose and poetry for other Canadian publishers, including Raincoast Books, ECW Press, Harbour Publishing and Saturday Night Magazine.
 One of his editing jobs, The Fly in Autumn by David Zieroth, won the 2010 Governor General's Award for Poetry, Canada's highest literary honour.